KaungHtetCho-22/mkdocs-bio/docs/index.md

 ---

-## 3. Inference
+## 3. Inference pipeline

 This section explains how the system performs inference and serves results.

-### 3.1.
-Overview Procedure
-- High-level inference workflow.
+- High-level inference workflow

-### 3.2.
-Database Design
-- Schema design and data storage strategy.
+- Schema design and data storage strategy

-### 3.3.
-Inference Pipeline Design
-- Step-by-step data flow for predictions.
+- Step-by-step data flow for predictions

-### 3.4.
-Results Showing on the Web
-- Web UI integration for visualizing predictions and analytics.

 [Read more →](inference.md)

 ---

-## About This Documentation

-This documentation is part of the **Biodiversity Project**, which aims to automate biodiversity monitoring using IoT devices, AI-driven sound classification, and real-time score predictions.
-It is organized for **developers, researchers, and field operators** to follow consistently from setup to deployment.

-All the source code are pushed to the github